kaczcards/card-show-finder/WORKFLOW_TEST.md

 - **Security Scanning:** Performs dependency vulnerability checks, secret detection, static code analysis, database security tests, and optional mobile app security scans.

 When this file is pushed to `main` (or a PR targeting `main`/`develop`), the above workflows should run end-to-end, confirming the health of the full CI/CD/Security process.

+---

+## Re-run Details

+This is the **second** (re-run) trigger following lint‐fix commits.
+Purpose: ensure that all three workflows now pass successfully with the updated ESLint configuration and resolved issues.